Reinforcement learning for adaptive interior point methods in convex quadratic programming: Learning-based parameter adaptation

 \paragraph{Neural network}

-After we have defined the MDP, all that remains is to define the policy in order to have an RL framework.
-Our parameterized policy $\pi_{\zeta}$ is represented by a feedforward neural network, whose weights and biases form the parameters $\zeta$.
-We determined the size of the network by a grid search and decided on a net with two hidden layers, each containing $25$ neurons.
+After depicting the MDP, all that remains is to define the policy in order to have a RL framework.
+We parametrize our policy $\pi_{\zeta}$ by means of a feedforward neural network, whose weights and biases form the parameters $\zeta$.
+We determined the size of the network by a grid search and decided on a net with two hidden layers with $25$ neurons in each layer.
 The size of the input layer (four) and output layer (three) are given by the dimension of the state and action space.
-For each layer, the hyperbolic tangent is used as the activation function.
+For each layer, the commonly used hyperbolic tangent is chosen as the activation function, because of its zero centering and smoothness.

 Based on these definitions, RL aims to maximize the objective with respect to the weights and biases of the neural network: